 - 1 teaspoon baking powder

-- Preheat oven to 375°F and line a baking sheet with parchment paper.
-Cream butter and sugar until fluffy, about 2 minutes.
-Beat in the egg and vanilla.
+- Preheat the oven to 375°F and line a baking sheet with parchment paper.

-- In a separate bowl, whisk in the flour, baking powder and salt.
-Gradually mix into the sugar mixture.
-Refrigerate for 10 minutes.
+- In a medium bowl, whisk the flour, baking powder, and salt.

-- Bake for 6-8 minutes, or until the edges are just barely turning golden.
-Remove from oven and onto a cooling rack.
+- Bake 6 to 8 minutes, or until the edges are just barely turning golden.
+Remove from the oven and transfer to a cooling rack to cool completely.

-- Enjoy plain or with powdered sugar icing.
-Store in a covered container for 3 days.
+- Enjoy plain or topped with powdered sugar icing and sprinkles.